 The next available Practical Nursing Application program start date is Fall Semester 2023.
-Online Application will be available starting the week of January 23, 2023.
-Interested students should submit completed Application to Practical Nursing.
-Submitted applications will reviewed approximately 6 weeks after the priority review deadline of March 16, 2023 or until full.
-Inclusion of a complete, legible, accurate address on the application will help ensure delivery of the admission status letter.
+Online Application will be accepted until the cohort is full.
+Interested students should submit a completed Application to Practical Nursing.
+Applications that are complete and include any required documentation will reviewed.
+Inclusion of a complete, accurate email and address on the application will help ensure delivery of the admission status letter.
 Prior to submitting the Application to Practical Nursing Major form, an applicant must:

 - Complete the ACCUPLACER assessment and meet Minimum Program Entry Requirements.

 - Complete all prerequisites prior to PRNS courses with the overall cumulative GPA of 2.75 or higher and a minimum of C in each of the courses.